 Behavioural Detection is an innovative and proactive approach to aviation security which has a lot of potential.
-Provided the above considerations are taken into account, the implementation of this new and promising technique could be an integral part of the aviation security chain.
+Provided that the above considerations, and known advantages and disadvantages are taken into account, IFALPA welcomes the implementation of this new technique as part of the airport security chain.